Maple and Mustard flavor this easy Slow Cooker Corned Beef which is perfect for a change of pace on St. Patrick’s Day.

 Nutrition info is auto-generated.
 This information is an estimate; if you are on a special diet, please use your own calculations.

-Can I use regular syrup, like Mrs. Butterworth’s, instead of MAPLE syrup?
+Can I use Dijon mustard instead of yellow?